4 Day Bhutan Paro Thimphu Group Tour

 According to the legend related to this Taktsang.
 Jetsun Kandro Yeshe Tsogyal transformed herself into a tigress and carried the Maha Guru Padmasambhava on her back from Tibet to the present location of the Taktsang in Bhutan.
 The cave is also known as Tiger's Nest.

 Tour also included visiting one of the largest statues of Buddha Shakyamuni, located at Bhutan.

 Bhutan is known as one of the cleanest and happiest nations in the world.

-If more than four people booked together, discount 100 US Dollar per person.
+If four people book this tour together, we will offer a discount of 100 US Dollar per person.